TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/ecc_bus_safety.md

  ECC BUS SAFETY TEST START : starting

-Applications Name: CR5A_AHB_RED_Test in INTERRUPT  Method  PASSED  and Time taken for the Test is 15  micro secs
+Applications Name: CR5A_AHB_RED_Test in Interrupt  Method  PASSED  and Time taken for the Test is 15  micro secs

-Applications Name: CR5B_AHB_RED_Test in INTERRUPT  Method  PASSED  and Time taken for the Test is 12  micro secs
+Applications Name: CR5B_AHB_RED_Test in Interrupt  Method  PASSED  and Time taken for the Test is 12  micro secs

 Applications Name: TPTC_A0_WR_RED_Test in Interrupt Method  PASSED  and Time taken for the Test is 10  micro secs